Orbis-Cascade-Alliance/systems-librarianship/_pages/lesson1-internet.md

 As soon as the page loads, JavaScript submits an asynchronous request for the full-text search results, which will replace the spinning icon when the browser receives them.

 [![Screenshot of Archives West with search results]({{ "/assets/img/aw-results.png" | absolute_url }})]({{ "/assets/img/aw-results.png" | absolute_url }})

+The ubiquity of asynchronous requests in modern web applications means that in some situations, in addition to investigating *whether* information is being exchanged, you might need to consider *when* the information is supposed to be exchanged.

+For example, Ex Libris's Primo loads the many components of its interface through multiple asynchronous requests.
+Primo will perform separate individual requests for search results, availability statuses and call numbers, requesting options, facets, and so on.
+When developing catalog customizations, it's important to check whether the data you want to use exists at the time your code tries to use it.

+Another example: many subscription databases load external scripts after the initial delivery of a page.
+If your institution uses EZproxy to provide off-campus access, these domains need to be added to your configuration with a special directive ([HJ](https://help.oclc.org/Library_Management/EZproxy/Configure_resources/HostJavaScript_HJ) or [DJ](https://help.oclc.org/Library_Management/EZproxy/Configure_resources/DomainJavaScript_DJ)).
+Otherwise, only the original page contents will be proxied, and features dependent on these scripts won't work properly.
+Proxying will be discussed more in [Security Basics]({{ "/security" | absolute_url }}).

 ## Browser Tools